 - India: educational classes for workers, community gardens, a solar-powered system that directs energy back to the grid, and health clinics for workers and their extended families, being a part of the Sustainable Apparel Coalition.

 In 2008, Mountain Equipment Co-op made a commitment to its members with the intention to disclose the names and addresses of factories that manufacture MEC-brand products.
 We rely on our supply chain partners who are listed here to commit and adopt MEC’s Responsible Sourcing policy and procedures.
 In order to drive meaningful change, we understand that we need to work with our supply chain partners to meet the requirements set out in our policies.
 This is an expectation of all supply chain partners: to adhere and support our Supplier Code of Conduct.
+Listed product manufacturers (tier 1) represent 100% of our finished good supply chain.
 In an effort to continue MEC’s journey into supply chain transparency, MEC has added our Tier 1 subcontractor supply chain and our material supply-chain partners to the supplier disclosure list in September 2017.
-While this list is not exhaustive, it is our commitment to our members that we will continue to disclose our supply chain partners; working to expand this list to include trims, component and subcomponent manufacturers.
-This list was last updated in May 2018.
+It is our commitment to our members that we will continue to disclose our supply chain partners; working to expand this list to include trims, component and subcomponent manufacturers.
+This list was last updated in December 2018.

 MEC updates its supplier list twice a year.
 This list fluctuates over time to reflect changes in product seasonality and our supplier base.